This post may contain affiliate links. Please see my disclosure policy for details.

 It’s the flagship tourist attraction and the reason why most people are drawn in to take a visit.

-The chariot is not just a statue but actually a temple which is dedicated to Lord Vittala, another aspect of Lord Vishnu.
+The chariot is not just a statue but actually a temple that is dedicated to Lord Vittala, another aspect of Lord Vishnu.

 It’s an awesome place to wander around and get your classic super tourist picture by it!